riograndewaves/riograndewaves.github.io/wrri.md

 ## Make a difference -- provide input on a survey

    The Bureau of Reclamation has allocated $60 million of taxpayer dollars to mitigate drought impacts on the lower Rio Grande.
-The Water Resources Research Institute (WRRI) is seeking public input related to how to spend this money.
+The Water Resources Research Institute (WRRI) seeks public input on how to spend this money.

 You can make a difference to the health of the Rio Grande in southern New Mexico by providing input!